What the census is

 The first census was in 1801 and the most recent in 2011.
-The Office for National Statistics (ONS) runs the census in England and Wales and the next one will happen on Sunday 21 March 2021.
-You can fill the form about before then as long as it contains the information that would be correct for 21 March.
+The Office for National Statistics (ONS) runs the census in England and Wales and the 2021 Census was on Sunday March 21.

 The personal information is kept confidential for 100 years following the Census.

 Solihull Libraries members can view the information from the 1841-1911 Censuses online via Ancestry free of charge (while under COVID restrictions from home).
 See https://www.solihull.gov.uk/Libraries/virtual-reference-library for details.